bitfactory-software/anyxx/index.md

 ### From "OO style" to "type erasure" runtime dispatch to "type tunneling"

 C++'s virtual functions have shown their versaitilty and usefullness for decades.
-But, as the understanding for decompising software grows, we see that the "OO style" integration of the interface direct into the object as an ever growing problem.
+But, as the understanding for decomopising software grew, we saw the "OO style" integration of the interface direct into the object as a problem.

 It is now consens, that separation of the interface from the underlying object is the way to go.
-The type gets erased from the interface.
+The type gets "erased" from the interface.
 On the contrary, by doing so, we lose this connection, whitch had shown is usefullnes in a countless homongos and succesful software projects.
-So can a v-table interface of an object to be used, to cast back to that object itself, to "downcast" the interface to a more specific one, and to "crosscast" to an other interface.
+So can a v-table interface of an object to be used
+- to cast back to that object itself
+- to "downcast" the interface to a more specific one, and
+- to "crosscast" to an other interface.

-We see the this casts as an absolute must, type erasure has do deliver, to use it as the fundamnental building block for  programming in the large.
+We see the this casts as an absolute must, a vocabulary has do deliver, to be used as a fundamnental building block for programming in the large.
 Because we found no library, which fullfilled this demands, we came up with this one.

 We call a "loss less type erasing" technique "type tunneling".
 To symbolize the "hide the type information" and bring it "back to light".